Department: Computer Science

 and at least one of the following:

 International applicants should submit the items listed above plus the additional items required by LMU Graduate Admission.
+To review the additional requirements, visit the International Admission page.

 The appeal process should be sought after once an admission decision has been provided, and the applicant would like to be reconsidered.
 To explore the appeal process, the applicant should be prepared to present new evidence of admissibility via new/additional/updated documentation aside from what was presented during the initial admission submission.
 Such documentation can be in the form of final grades, proof of updated relevant course completion and grade(s), etc.